GovTechSG/seed-docs-new/faqs/onboarding-faq.md

 <details>
   <summary>While enabling Full Disk Access (FDA), I cannot find <b>Microsoft Defender Endpoint Security Extension</b>.
 Can I proceed with onboarding?</summary>

   Yes, you can proceed with your SEED onboarding, and **Microsoft Defender Endpoint Security Extension** should become available within four hours.
-If it does not become available after four hours, please raise a [Support Request](raise-an-incident-support-request) as it is necessary to ensure the completeness of your onboarding.
+If it does not become available after four hours, please raise a [support request](raise-an-incident-support-request) as it is necessary to ensure the completeness of your onboarding.

 </details>